Pub | Comments | Location |

 |

-Formerly two-sided but now knocked through, a pleasant pub belonging to Greene King.
-This pub still has the once-common arrangement of a bookie's in the car park.
+Formerly two-sided but now knocked through, a pleasant pub belonging to Greene King, but offering none of their cask ales.

 |